Valentine's Day gifts

-The Luxury Daily has a great article on Luxury Brands pushing their Valentines Gift Guides via e-Mail marketing.
+Valentines Day is coming Feb.
+14, 2018.
+The marketing push is full-on with luxury retailers pushing their Valentines Gift Guides.
 Valentines Day can mean big business for retailers, so they need to get their goods in front of potential buyers.
 How they choose to do that is fascinating.
-Its seems luxury brands like Jimmy Choo are using gender targeted email campaigns to get their gifts to the right buyers, which is a brilliant idea.
-Bergdorf is advertising a pink Valentino Rockstud Wristlet Clutch Bag for $995 and a pink Nicholas Kirkwood Patent Leather Platform Pump for $795 in their gift guide.
-With prices like those, the stores must have or buy email lists that targets those with deep pockets.
+Luxury brands are using gender targeted email campaigns to get their gifts to the right buyers, which is a brilliant idea.
+Bergdorf Goodman is advertising Saint Laurent Lou Lou Oversized Heart Sunglasses for a mere $440.0.
+With prices like those, the stores have or buy email lists that target those with deep pockets.

 But what are the discounters doing who might have great gifts, but small marketing budgets?
 Social media is one way for brands like Kohl’s and TJ Maxx to let customers know what is on offer in-store for shoppers.